suyognegi/local_chat_bot/README.md

 <br>
 <br>

-btw have ball knowledge of python (i mean have python on your system & have venv activated
+btw have ball knowledge of python (i meant have python on your system & have venv activated